What is acupuncture?

 - Muscle tension

-Some of the techniques that acupuncturists use to address pain points, besides from inserting needles in the body include:
+Some of the techniques that acupuncturists use to address pain points, besides inserting needles in the body include:

 In Brisbane, the curriculum of many acupuncture colleges is nationally recognised by associations like: